lmmendoza-dlsu/isdevop/checkpoints/checkpoint_one_Santiago.md

 # Checkpoint 01: Branches and Folder
 ## Purpose:
 The purpose of this folder is to keep all checkpoint activities in one place.
-This setup aims to improves access, streamlines reviews, and tracks progress efficiently for ISDEVOP checkpoint activities.
+This configuration is designed to enhance accessibility, streamline the review process, and efficiently monitor progress for ISDEVOP checkpoint activities.
+It is structured to facilitate easy access, simplify the review workflow, and provide effective progress tracking throughout the checkpoint tasks.